 Billion Baby Turtles New Initiative Fund

-- Those selected for full proposals will have meetings scheduled to discuss their applications after the submission date, either at the International Sea Turtle Symposium in Las Vegas or by phone/Skype if not attending.
+Those selected for full proposals will have meetings scheduled to discuss their applications after the submission date, either at the International Sea Turtle Symposium in Charleston or by phone/Skype if not attending.

 To submit: Send pre-proposals and budgets to email@example.com.

-- Proposals will be accepted for a maximum of US $10,000 per year (for up to 3 years).
+Proposals will be accepted for a maximum of US $10,000 per year (for up to 3 years).
 2-3 projects will be selected for funding.

-- Priority will be given to new and/or innovative programs that are not currently receiving significant financial support from outside sources.
+Priority will be given to new projects and those that are not currently receiving significant financial support from outside sources.

-- Current Billion Baby Turtles grantees are eligible but we would only fund expansion of current work or new nesting areas.
+Current Billion Baby Turtles partners are eligible but grants would only fund expansion of current work or new nesting areas.